phil294/AHK_X11/README.md

 There is no auto updater yet! (but planned) You will probably want to get the latest version then and again.
-On Debian-based distributions like Ubuntu, you can also download and install the `.deb` file.
-Might be easier to install?

 ## Usage